Solid Organ Transplant Pharmacy Residency

 The solid organ transplant pharmacy residency at Henry Ford Hospital is a 12-month learning experience with one position available per year.

-Twelve rotations are completed in core areas of solid organ transplant.
+Eleven rotations are completed in core areas of solid organ transplant.
+One rotation is completed as an orientation month and one rotation is completed in an elective area.

 Elective rotations include: